Pixar: Traditions

-Actor John Ratzenberger, who had previously starred in the television series Cheers (1982–1993), has voiced a character in every Pixar feature film from Toy Story through Onward (2020).
-A non-speaking background character in Soul (2020) bears his likeness.
-Pixar paid tribute to Ratzenberger in the end credits of Cars (2006) by parodying scenes from three of its earlier films (Toy Story, Monsters, Inc., and A Bug's Life), replacing all of the characters with motor vehicle versions of them and giving each film an automotive-based title.
-After the third scene, Mack (his character in Cars) realizes that the same actor has been voicing characters in every film.
+Actor John Ratzenberger has voiced a character in every Pixar feature film from Toy Story through Onward (2020).
+In addition, a non-speaking background character in Soul (2020) bears his likeness.

 Due to the traditions that have occurred within the films and shorts such as anthropomorphic creatures and objects, and easter egg crossovers between films and shorts that have been spotted by Pixar fans, a blog post titled The Pixar Theory was published in 2013 by Jon Negroni, and popularized by the YouTube channel Super Carlin Brothers, proposing that all of the characters within the Pixar universe were related, surrounding Boo from Monsters Inc. and the Witch from Brave (2012).

-Additionally, Pixar is known for their films having expensive budgets, ranging from $150–200 million.
-Some of these films include Ratatouille (2007), Toy Story 3 (2010), Toy Story 4 (2019), Incredibles 2 (2018), Inside Out (2015), Inside Out 2 (2024), The Good Dinosaur (2015), Onward and Soul, Turning Red, Lightyear (both 2022), and Elemental (2023).
+Additionally, Pixar is known for their films having expensive budgets, ranging from $150–250 million.
+Some of these films include Ratatouille (2007), Toy Story 3 (2010), Toy Story 4 (2019), Toy Story 5 (2026), Incredibles 2 (2018), Inside Out (2015), Inside Out 2 (2024), The Good Dinosaur (2015), Onward, Soul (both 2020), Turning Red, Lightyear (both 2022), Elemental (2023), and Elio (2025).
 In a 2023 interview, Pixar's president Jim Morris stated that one of the reasons why their films have expensive budgets is because they are produced entirely in the U.S. with all of the artists under one roof, while almost all of their competitors keep costs down by doing work offshore.